 - Curves to fit standard Everlite, Sunplace, Four Seasons, Skytech, Suncraft, Sunroom Designs, and Sun Systems structures.

 - Glazing bar caps and screw covers (exterior screw-in caps).

 - Gaskets and tapes which can be damaged while replacing glass.

 - Solar Innovations Inc.’s windows, doors, ridge vents, and operable skylights can be adapted to repair or improve almost any existing structure.

 When requesting additional parts, it is critical to correctly identify the part(s) before placing your order.
 Our experienced sales staff will help you research the requirements of your system and its original manufacturer.
 These two key items are necessary for proper ordering.
 Providing digital photos, sale records, or any original documents for your system can greatly improve accuracy and efficiency in ordering your replacement parts.

-As all of Solar Innovations, Inc.’s products use glass, a breakage may occur.
-A tree limb may fall on a glass roof or a severe storm may break a window and when the glass break Solar Innovations, Inc. has replacement glass.
-All jobs completed by Solar are kept on record and so broken glass can easily be replaced.
+Should glass breakage occur, Solar Innovations, Inc. can replace the glass on your structure, regardless of how it was broken.
+All jobs completed by Solar are kept on record, so broken glass can easily be replaced.
 Products by other manufacturers can also be updated with new glass as long as dimensions and glass type are supplied.
 Using the highest quality glazing available in the industry today, Solar Innovations® is able to provide glass options with improved spacer technology at a competitive rate.
 The stainless steel spacer utilized in Solar Innovations, Inc.’s glazing options allows for minimal air leakage.

-When calling to discuss a problem to a Solar Innovations, Inc. unit, have digital photographs ready.
+Have digital photographs ready when calling to discuss a problem to a Solar Innovations, Inc. unit.
 Your sales representative will ask for them before we can accurately assist you.